mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 npm run build
 ```

+*Notice that the `postinstall` script is quite complex as well.
+This is due to [this bug](https://github.com/angular/angular/issues/9540) introduced in `@angular/compiler-cli` by `RC.3`*

 At this point we already have the ES2015 version of our app located in `dist`.
-The only two steps left are:
+The only steps left are:

 - Tree-shaking.
 - Transpilation from ES2015 to ES5.